-There are certain exemptions from the prohibitions, in particular to the provision of services intended for the exclusive use of entities established in Russia that are owned by, or solely or jointly controlled by, an entity incorporated or constituted under the law of an EU Member State, a country member of the European Economic Area, of Switzerland or the US, Japan, the UK, South Korea, Australia, Canada, New Zealand or Norway (so-called "partner countries").
+There are certain exemptions from the prohibitions, in particular to the provision of services intended for the exclusive use of entities established in Russia that are owned by, or solely or jointly controlled by, an entity incorporated or constituted under the law (i) of an EU Member State, (ii) of a country member of the European Economic Area, or (iii) of Switzerland, the US, Japan, the UK, South Korea, Australia, Canada, New Zealand or Norway (so-called "partner countries").

 In addition, there are certain limited licensing powers for the EU Member State authorities.
-Inter alia, the EU Member State authorities may authorise the continuation of the provision of services until 31 December 2023 if this is strictly necessary for the divestment from Russia or the wind-down of business activities in Russia, provided that the following conditions are fulfilled:
+Inter alia, the EU Member State authorities may authorise the